ovaschool/ovaschool.github.io/staticpages/ova2026-location.markdown

 OVA will take place at the University of Debrecen, located in the north of the city center.
 The classrooms are located [here](https://maps.app.goo.gl/uugVS5ZaZbdZZYrP6).

 The dorms are about 20 minutes walking from the university and are located [here](https://maps.app.goo.gl/9BqHQuFwrA98xtVf8).

-The dorm rooms will host 4 people each, there are shared bathrooms and a kitchen (the kitchen is not equipped with utensils like pots, plates, cutlery, etc. so please bring your own equipment for cooking!).
+The dorm rooms host 4 people each, with shared bathrooms per floor.
 The dorms are mixed-gender in general, but individual rooms will be assigned as single-gender unless otherwise specified in the registration form.

-There is a washing machine at the dorms.
+There are pillows and beddings at the dorms but no (!) towels.
+Also, there is a kitchen but it is not equiped with utensils (like pots, plates, cutlery, etc), please bring your own equipment for cooking.
+There is a washing machine (but most likely you have to bring your own washing powder).

 [Here](https://kollegiumok.unideb.hu/veres%20peter-adatok) you find more infos and pictures.